Online Public Relations Tools

 Here are several handy online tools for getting the word out about your product or service.

-Reaching the Public Internet newsgroups allow you to connect directly with people who have specific interests.
+Internet newsgroups allow you to connect directly with people who have specific interests.
 By monitoring these groups and joining informal discussions, you can establish yourself as an expert in your field.

 Here are a few rules for posting to newsgroups.